 Income-based Wage Tax refund

-You must attach a completed Pennsylvania Schedule SP to your refund petition to be eligible to receive the income-based rates.
+To apply for an income-based Wage Tax refund, you’ll need to attach your completed Pennsylvania Schedule SP.
 The City of Philadelphia will check to make sure your Schedule SP matches the state’s records.

 Non-Pennsylvania residents who work in Philadelphia but do not file a Pennsylvania income tax return must include a signed copy of their state income tax return to be eligible for the income-based rates.